ssrdjan-fadv/cli/README.md

   },
 };

-// Export the plugin as the default export export default examplePlugin;
+// Export the command plugin as the default export export default examplePlugin;
 ```

-To use this plugin:
+To use this command plugin:

-1. Save this file as `example_plugin.ts` in the `plugins` directory.
+1. Save this file as `exampleCmd.ts` in the `commands` directory.
-2. The plugin loader will automatically discover and load this plugin.
+2. The plugin loader will automatically discover and load this command plugin.
-3. You can then run the plugin from the command line like this:
+3. You can then run the plugin command from the command line like this:
    ```
    deno run --allow-read --allow-write main.ts example
    ```